OnahProsperity/homeMadeERC721/README.md

         bytes32 s
     ) external;
 ```
-if Bob signed a message and set allowed to be true then means unending transfer if false that will dis approve the `operator` (Alice) from future withdraw.
+if Bob signs a message and sets "allowed" to be true, then it means unending transfer.
+If false, that will disapprove the `operator` (Alice) from future withdrawal.

 ## Base URL now setable
 Token URL can now be setable.